+Sub-surface irrigation systems must be designed and installed by suitably qualified persons.
 Sub-surface irrigation systems must be flushed to remove sediment/slime at least once per year, and preferably quarterly, by a qualified professional as part of the maintenance requirements.
 Suitably located pressure-release valves and flush pits must be provided to allow this regular flushing maintenance without causing pollution.